FusRoman/fink-mm/README.md

 toto@linux:~$ cp fink_grb/conf/fink_grb.conf /config_path
 ```
 and update your configuration file with your custom parameters.
-Please note, the paths in the configuration file must not end with a '/'.
+Please note that the configuration file's paths must not end with a '/'.

 ### Setup the Fink_GRB daemons
 * Start listening to GCN